-Frosthaven made a grandiose final spurt, which came unexpectedly on this scale.
-The successor to Gloomhaven seems to have convinced fans: over 80.000 backers have invested a total of around 13 million US dollars and not only financed the board game project, but also made Frosthaven the most successful crowdfunding board game to date.
-And not only that: The Cephalofair Games campaign is one of the three most successful campaigns on Kickstarter.
-What the author Isaac Childres says about this success, you can find out in the following article.
+Frosthaven made a great final spurt, which was unexpected on this scale.
+The successor to Gloomhaven seems to have convinced fans: over 80.000 backers have invested a total of around 13 million US dollars, not only financing the board game project, but also making Frosthaven the most successful crowdfunding board game to date.
+And not only that: Cephalofair Games' campaign is one of the three most successful Kickstarter at all.
+You can find out what the author Isaac Childres says about this success in the following article.

 Frosthaven: Backers are investing around 13 million US dollars

-A direct comparison shows how round the Frosthaven Campaign has run.
-The dungeon game Kingdom Death: Monster 1.5 reached a previously unattainable milestone of a little over 2017 million US dollars in 12, but due to the price, far fewer backers were required.
-“Only” 19.200 fans gave KDM their blessing.
+A direct comparison shows how round the Frosthaven Campaign ran.
+The dungeon game Kingdom Death: Monster 1.5 hit a hitherto unattainable milestone of just over $2017 million in 12, but due to the price it required far fewer backers.
+"Only" 19.200 fans gave KDM their blessing.

-Frosthaven became a mass phenomenon.
-83.193 backers pumped a total of 12.969.608 US dollars into the high-priced dungeon crawler and thereby raised the project to the podium of the biggest Kickstarter successes to date.
-The project by Isaac Childres and Cephalofair Games ranks third, with the Pebble Smartwatch (20 million) and the “Coolest Cooler” (13.3 million) only two everyday gadgets ahead of it.
-By the way: Frosthaven was able to activate more supporters than the two mentioned items.
+Frosthaven became a real mass phenomenon.
+83.193 backers pumped a total of 12.969.608 US dollars into the high-priced dungeon crawler and, quite incidentally, put the project on the podium of the biggest Kickstarter successes to date.
+The project by Isaac Childres and Cephalofair Games ranks third, ahead of only two everyday gadgets, the Pebble Smartwatch (20 million) and the “Coolest Cooler” (13.3 million).
+By the way: Frosthaven was able to activate more supporters than the two items mentioned.

-The concept of Childres and Cephalofair Games worked: with a stand-alone as a successor to Gloomhaven you could appeal to all those board players who did not own the prequel - regardless of whether it was for cost reasons or because the game had been out of print for a long time is.
-Frosthaven was therefore probably also understood as a “chance” to be able to dedicate oneself to the basic concept of Gloomhaven without having to fall back on previous experience.
+The concept of Childres and Cephalofair Games worked: With a stand-alone successor to Gloomhaven, you could appeal to all those board gamers who didn't own the prequel - whether for cost reasons or because the game had been out of print for a long time is.
+Frosthaven was therefore probably also understood as an "opportunity" to be able to devote oneself to the basic concept of Gloomhaven without having to fall back on previous experience.

-Gloomhaven was already a success: financial in nature, but above all playful.
+Gloomhaven was already a success: financially, but above all playfully.
 The mix of card-driven combat, campaign play, legacy elements and storytelling was well received.
-So good that Gloomhaven still has top positions in all-time rankings.
+So good that Gloomhaven still holds top spots in all-time rankings.
 Something similar is now expected from Frosthaven.
-Not least because the sequel is based on the playful framework of Gloomhaven.
-There are also new mechanics, such as a fresh loot system and the ability to expand the city of “Frosthaven” during the course of the campaign and thus access new equipment or characters.
-The game experience at Frosthaven unfolds over two seasons - each with its own challenges.
-Summer in Frosthaven is the standard for monster toughness, and when winter approaches it becomes uncomfortable on the gaming table.
+Not least because the sequel builds on the playful framework of Gloomhaven.
+There are also new mechanics, such as a fresh loot system and the opportunity to expand the city of "Frosthaven" over the course of the campaign and thus access new equipment or characters.
+Frosthaven's gameplay unfolds over two seasons, each with their own challenges.
+Summer in Frosthaven sets the standard for monster toughness, and then as winter approaches, things get uncomfortable on the gaming table.

-It's one thing to report the success of a Kickstarter board game - and it's quite another to see it from the perspective of the project owner.
+It's one thing about the success of one Kickstarterboard game - and a completely different thing to look at the success from the perspective of those responsible for the project.
 So we just asked.
-It is a fact that Frosthaven was able to collect around 13 million US dollars.
+It is a fact that Frosthaven was able to raise around $13 million.

-And even if the positive feedback from the fans was probably inevitable in view of the Gloomhaven history, such a success was not expected at Cephalofair Games: “We did not expect such a great success”, Isaac Childres confirmed when asked.
+And even if the positive feedback from the fans was probably inevitable given the history of Gloomhaven, Cephalofair Games did not expect such a success: "We did not expect such a great success," confirms Isaac Childres when asked.

-"It is obvious that we knew that the campaign would be successful, but not in these dimensions and especially not when the corona pandemic broke out."
-Isaac Childres reveals that Cephalofair Games had expected funding of between five and ten million US dollars.
+"It is obvious that we knew that the campaign would be successful, but not on this scale and especially not when the corona pandemic broke out."
+Cephalofair Games had expected a financing sum of between five and ten million US dollars, reveals Isaac Childres.

 … Somehow it worked!